Sadoun-Jr/Technician-App/README.md

 that for example, if user selects plumber issue #3 but then goes back and chooses a carpenter instead the carpenter issue #3 will be highlighted

-3. When pressing the back button in the dashboard page, black screen shows up first, then another back will exit the app (**FIXED**)
+3. The picture of the issue isn't aligned properly in the orders page

 ## New things I learned: